-A Final Impossibility, 2018
+A Final Impossibility

-A Final Impossibility received its first workshop April 2018 at the Venice Island Performing Arts Center, with support from Shoe Box Collective and crowdfunding.
+A Final Impossibility received its first workshop April 2018 at the Venice Island Performing Arts Center, with support from Shoe Box Collective and an incredible community of crowdfunders.
 Performed by Gorman Ruggiero, Cameron Delgrosso, Jessica Money, Zaki Hagins, Maya Knell, and Jame Esposito.
 Music by seawrecker.
 AFI received its next production, a gallery performance staged reading in Spring 2021 at MARA Studio | Gallery featuring Bob Trisolini, Casey Murphy, and Amber McNew.